About the Journal

 6. Objectives: states the specific purposes or research objectives.
 However, usages of pertinent references are strongly advised.

-7. Methods: This includes study design selection and description of participants; identification of research methods, apparatus, and procedures; and, statistical instruments used.
+7. Methods:This includes study design selection and description of participants; identification of research methods, apparatus, and procedures; and, statistical instruments used.

-8. Results: This presents your results in logical sequence using text, tables, and illustrations by giving the main or most importance findings first.
-Each tables and figures should be numbered consecutively.
+8. Results: This presents your results logically using text, tables, and illustrations by first giving the main or most important findings.
+Each table and figure should be numbered consecutively.
 Tables/figures should follow these specifications: (a) caption and content must be in English only, and (b) captions/titles must be placed above it.
+In addition, numbers in-text and in a table should be reported consistently using the same format throughout the whole article.

 9. Discussion: In this section, new and important aspects of the study results are emphasized following the derived conclusions.

-12. Acknowledgement: In a separate section before the References, this should be written as a brief paragraph, and should not be inserted as footnote.
+12. Acknowledgement: In a separate section before the References, this should be written as a brief paragraph, and should not be inserted as a footnote.

 Article processing charges (APCs)